Ala (Luwian goddess): Role

 Ala was worshiped in the Hittite towns of Karaḫna, Kalašmita, and Winiyanta (Oinoanda), along with the tutelary god.
 At Winiyanta, there was a spring festival in her honour.

 In the Iron Age she merged with the goddess Kubaba.
 The goddess "Lady Ala-Kubaba" had a sanctuary in the Neo-Hittite kingdom of Kumuha (Commagene), near modern Ancoz and was worshipped there along with Runtiya of the Meadow, the Sun god Tiwaz, Ikura and Tasku, and the Mount Hurtula (probably Mount Nemrut).

-Ala is probably depicted on the Norbet-Schimmel deer-rhyton, along with the deer god.
+Ala is probably depicted on the Norbert-Schimmel deer-rhyton, along with the deer god.